shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

    races.

-Since this code is required for basically all Linux RT applications, I refactored the code into a small RT application framework in my `rt-demo repository <https://github.com/shuhaowu/rt-demo>`__.
+Since this code is required for basically all Linux RT applications, I refactored the code into a small RT application framework in my `cactus-rt repository <https://github.com/cactusdynamics/cactus-rt>`__.
 All the examples in this post are also shown in full in that repository, along with a number of additional examples based on the refactored app framework.